 It’s easy to get caught up in the behaviors of eating disorders.
 We can obsess over a child’s eating patterns, exercise, and body weight.
 But the real thing we need to be looking at is their thought patterns because their thoughts underlie the behaviors.
 We think it’s food and weight that drives eating disorders.
 But in fact it’s these 10 cognitive distortions that drive eating disorders.

-These distorted thinking patterns must be addressed during eating disorder treatment, and they may linger after the eating disorder behaviors have receded.
-It is a good idea to be aware of these cognitive distortions and continue your child’s therapy as long as these distortions are present.
+These cognitive distortions are treated in eating disorder treatment.
+They may linger after the eating disorder behaviors have receded.
+It is a good idea to be aware of these cognitive distortions.
+If possible, continue your child’s therapy as long as these distortions are present.